jimken123/soda/versioned_docs/version-v0.18.0/intro.md

   - [Tesseract](connectors/tesseract.md)
   - [TSK/Autopsy](connectors/tsk.md)

-## Sequence Configuration Language
+## Phoenix Configuration Language

-At the heart of Sequence is the Sequence Configuration Language (SCL), a natural-language-like way to configure complex workflows.
+At the heart of Phoenix is the Phoenix Configuration Language (SCL), a natural-language-like way to configure complex workflows.
 The starting point for SCL was the simplicity of YAML, but we wanted to supercharge it with scripting-language-like functionality so that